ssahadevan-mendix/aws-mendix-quickstart/README.md

      Access keys for AWS cli
      ssh key pair for eksctl
      mxpc-cli - It is packaged here.
-Download and install the appropriate version from the Mendix platform
+Download and install the appropriate version from the Mendix platform Docker compatible registry ( to push/pul any images )

 ## Note: This has been tested on an Apple Macintosh only